After a very successful and enjoyable career teaching Art & Design, I now have time and space to concentrate on developing my personal practice.

-Direct visual stimulus from the natural and made world is often her starting point, although myths, legends and stories also play an important part in the development of ideas and imagery.
+My inspiration as an artist comes from many places and experiences which interact and develop through manipulation and experimentation with materials.
+Direct visual stimulus from the natural and the made world is the starting point, although myths, legends, poetry and stories play an important part in the development of ideas and imagery.

 Work tends to be process-orientated so the final outcome is not always clear at the beginning.
 Development occurs through those internal conversations and qualitative judgements one undertakes with one’s self while working, with outcomes formed by the synthesis of the real world with the inner world of my thoughts, feelings and imagination and the materials I have to hand.
 It is a reflexive process.